 1. SHARE YOUR EXPERIENCES

-Mentors can create a trusting environment through sharing stories about their own professional and personal journeys.
-Be open to sharing the challenges you faced, your failures and how you overcame them.
+You can create a trusting environment through sharing stories about your own professional and personal journeys.
+Be open to sharing the challenges you faced, your failures, and how you overcame them.

 2. ASK OPEN-ENDED QUESTIONS